 - Performance theatres and indoor concert and music halls.

 - Parades, fairs, festivals, and carnivals.
-(County fairs are permitted.)
+(Junior fair activities at county fairs are permitted with 10 p.m. curfew.)

 - Certain spectator sports, sports tournaments, and organized recreational sports leagues.
 (Skills training, practice, and scrimmages for all sports is permitted.
 Non-contact and limited-contact sports are permitted.
 Batting cages, bowling alleys, tennis facilities, and golf courses are permitted to open.)